by Matt Gibson

 About Blossom-End Rot

 When the growing season in your region starts out with lots of rainy days and then shifts to dry conditions as the fruit is setting, watch out for blossom-end rot (BER).
 When your tomatoes are about half of their mature size, damage may start to occur, appearing as large water-soaked areas that quickly enlarge and turn dark brown and leathery.
 These areas are actually rotting, so fruit must be picked and discarded.

-The water-soaked spots occur at the blossom end (or the bottom side) of the fruit, hence the name of the condition.
+The water-soaked spots occur at the blossom end of the fruit (or the bottom side), hence the name of the condition.
 Blossom-end rot is not actually a disease, but a physiological disorder that is caused by a calcium imbalance in plants.
-Blossom-end rot is common in tomatoes, as well as peppers, eggplants, melons, and squash.
+Blossom-end rot is common in tomatoes, as well as peppers, eggplant, melons, and squash.

 Causes And Symptoms of Blossom-End Rot

-In soils with calcium deficiencies, blossom-end rot is a common issue.
-Calcium deficiencies can be caused by depleted soils, poor drainage, and displacement due to transpiration most especially when your tomato plants are under stress.
-Calcium deficiency in soils is not a common issue, and it’s not the only cause of blossom-end rot.
+In soils with calcium deficiency, blossom-end rot is a common issue.
+Low levels of calcium can be caused by depleted soils, poor drainage, and displacement due to transpiration most especially when your tomato plants are under stress.
+Low calcium levels in soil is not a common issue, and it’s not the only cause of blossom-end rot.

-There are quite a few environmental causes that can lead to blossom-end rot issues as well, including:
+There are quite a few environmental factors that can lead to blossom-end rot issues as well, including:

 - heavy rainfall or overwatering

 - uneven watering (often caused by periods of drought)